WHO

 Frequently Asked Questions (FAQ)

-Trident Spectre is the principal technology Proving Ground for the Naval Special Warfare Command and its partners in Special Operation Forces and the National Security Community.
+Trident Spectre is the principal technology Proving Ground for Special Operation Forces and their partners in the National Security Community.
 Trident Spectre combines operational, technical, and Intelligence resources to provide an active exercise venue for technology integration, assessment, and validation.
 Selected capabilities engage dedicated Intelligence, Operations, and Technical resources within Special Operations ranges at JEB Fort Story, VAand potentially integrated into Air, Ground, and Maritime platformsfor the purpose of validation with direct end-user input and feedback.
 TS also provides opportunities for Developer collaboration to create more effective integrations and potentially demonstrate them to Defense leaders who tour the experimentation Camp during the exercise

 Naval Special Warfare Command Group EIGHT (NSWG-8)